Aryanjstar/Darwix/README.md

 AZURE_OPENAI_API_VERSION=xxx
 ```

-Please use your API key for testing it, I have changed my keys.
+Please use the keys provided in the zip file or use your own key.

 ### **Important Notes**